 He practices international trade law, particularly the law of the WTO.
 He also has an active practice in public international law, including the negotiation and implementation of environmental treaties.

-Brendan served as a member of the WTO arbitration panel in the US – 1916 Anti-Dumping Act case, which adjudicated a request by the European Communities for retaliatory trade sanctions against the United States.
+McGivern served as a member of the WTO arbitration panel in the US – 1916 Anti-Dumping Act case, which adjudicated a request by the European Communities for retaliatory trade sanctions against the United States.

-Prior to joining White & Case, Brendan was the senior legal adviser and the head of the Dispute Settlement section at the Canadian Mission to the WTO in Geneva.
+Prior to joining White & Case, McGivern was the senior legal adviser and the head of the Dispute Settlement section at the Canadian Mission to the WTO in Geneva.
 He frequently presented arguments to WTO dispute settlement panels and the Appellate Body.